 Editor’s Note: Welcome to our Points Principles series, an ongoing series dedicated to explaining the basics behind the confusing world of frequent flyer miles and travel rewards points.
 Follow along as we lay out some of the building blocks to travel for nearly free.
 And check back to the Points Principles page to see what ground we’ve already covered.

-Every frequent flyer remembers the first free plane ticket they booked with points & miles.
+Every frequent flyer remembers the first free plane ticket they booked with points and miles.
 But do you know what sticks out more?
 All the mistakes we made in the process.

 Miles and points are purposefully confusing, and the road to booking a flight is littered with potential problems that can take a serious ding out of the value you’re getting.
 Here are some of the biggest mistakes you’ll want to avoid when booking a flight with miles or points.

 The worst feeling in the world is booking an award flight only to find you spent far too many of your miles or points.
 The key to getting a good deal is figuring out the baseline price for any award flight you’re considering.
 Some airlines make it easier than others to ensure you’re getting a good deal by publishing an “award chart.”
 These charts lay out the base prices in miles for a given route, and most airlines divvy them up into two or three tiers of award pricing.